 What age group will my child be in?

 Children can join Little Athletics from 3 years of age.
-Click on the age registration table below to find what age group your child will be in.
+Click here to find what age group your child will be in.

 What events are offered?